VanLyVu/analytic_dashboard_frontend/README.md

 - Used BEM - CSS Technique to write CSS in ReportFilter.vue
 - Wrote CSS based on SCSS style
 - Supported reponsive in mobile, tablet, pc
+- UnitTest: Wrote some Unittest for ReportFilter component

 ## What I've not FINISH
 - Typescript: I tried to integrate Typescript to Vue2 but it took more time than I expected.
 But when I can integrate to Vue2 I think I can use Typescript to write code, because I use Typescript when I made an application in AngularJS.
 - SCSS: Somehow the `webpack` lib is too old, so I can not install library `sass-loader node-sass` to support SCSS
-- Unit Test: I haven't write Unittest for Vue App so it takes time to research and complete.
+- Unit Test: I haven't write Unittest for Vue App so it takes time to complete all unittest.

 ## What I can IMPROVE
 - Create a central point to manage call API
 - Create base element like select, input date...
 - Integrate TypeScript and refactor the code
-- Write UnitTest using Jest
+- Write more UnitTest
+- Add loading animation when call api to re-render the chart

 ## What we can expand from the project
 - Support select multiple hotels and compare reviews between those hotels